moj-analytical-services/splink/docs/topic_guides/theory/linked_data_as_graphs.md

 ![Threshold Cluster](../../img/clusters/threshold_cluster_high.drawio.png){:width="80%"}

-So, we can see that our threshold selection can have a significant impact on out final linked data (i.e. clusters).
+This demonstrates that choice of threshold can have a significant impact on the final linked data produced (i.e. clusters).
 For more specific guidance on selecting linkage thresholds, check out the [Evaluation Topic Guides](../evaluation/overview.md).